Participant Info

 About Me

 I have a Master of Arts in History from Sonoma State University where I focused on women and labor in local welfare bureaucracy.
-My thesis focused on the experiences of women welfare workers who implemented two of the most significant changes to the social safety net: welfare reform and the Affordable Care Act.
-I blended oral histories with archival and secondary research to investigate why welfare workers are overwhelmingly women, what drew them to the work, and how they navigate the complicated politics related to welfare administration.
+My thesis focused on the experiences of benefit workers who implemented two of the most critical changes to the social safety net in the United States: welfare reform in the 1990s and the Affordable Care Act in the 2000s.
+I blended oral histories with archival and secondary research to investigate how frontline workers, overwhelmingly women who are often referred to as “street-level bureaucrats,” operationalized complex federal policies in the face of significant barriers.
+I argue that despite public perceptions, the women behind the benefit desk are critical lifelines for the public and analyzing their stories challenges the assumptions about the “broken” welfare system.

-Additionally, I am the researcher, writer, producer, and host of a weekly U.S. focused history podcast, Civics & Coffee.
-Each episode I share short stories about the people and events from our past, normally running under twenty minutes – just enough time to drink your morning cup of coffee (or tea)!
-I also interview scholars and public historians about their sites and book projects.
+Additionally, I am the researcher, writer, producer, and host of a top-rated weekly U.S. history podcast, Civics & Coffee.
+Each episode I share short stories about the people and events from our past – just enough time to drink your morning cup of coffee (or tea)!
+I also interview scholars and historians about their sites and book projects.

 Recent Publications